dry-tortuga/songbirdz-collection-backend/README.md

 - [x] Verify the collection (i.e. metadata) on OpenSea mainnet.

 ## Roadmap for Production
-- [x] Upload the first 1,000 birds in the Picasso collection.
+- [x] Upload the first 1,000 birds in the "Picasso Genesis" flock.
+- [x] Successfully mint all 1,000 birds (0-999) in the "Picasso Genesis" flock.
+- [x] Make public the (merkle-tree, images, species, audio) files for the "Picasso Genesis" flock.
-- [x] Successfully mint all 1,000 birds in the Picasso collection.
+- [x] Successfully mint all 1,000 birds (1000-1999) in the "Deep Blue" flock.
-- [x] Make public the merkle tree, images, species, audio, etc. files for the first 1,000 birds in the Picasso collection.
+- [x] Make public the (merkle-tree, images, species, audio) files for the "Deep Blue" flock.
-- [ ] Repeat for TBD collection with birds 1000-1999.
 - [ ] Repeat for TBD collection with birds 2000-2999.
 - [ ] Repeat for TBD collection with birds 3000-3999.
 - [ ] Repeat for TBD collection with birds 4000-4999.